 Microsoft Internet Information Server (IIS5 or later)

-Uncheck the Allow IIS to control password setting for Anonymous access in IIS as shown here and set your own password.
+Uncheck the Allow IIS to control password setting for Anonymous access in IIS as shown here, and set your password.

-The QODBC Driver for QuickBooks installed and running in Server Edition mode (either as a 30 Day Server Evaluation or as a fully registered copy).
+The QODBC Driver for QuickBooks is installed and running in Server Edition mode (either as a 30 Day Server Evaluation or a fully registered copy).

-You must create a system DSN, by default the DSN QuickBooks Data is created for you when QODBC is installed, but you can use any system DSN created for QODBC.
+It would be best if you created a system DSN.
+By default, the DSN QuickBooks Data is created for you when QODBC is installed, but you can use any system DSN designed for QODBC.

-If running ASP.NET, make sure the.NET framework is loaded and patched to the current release level.
+If running ASP.NET, ensure the.NET framework is loaded and patched to the current release level.
 Also, verify that MDAC 2.6 or greater is installed.

-Give the read and write rights to the QuickBooks application folder (normally C:\Program Files\QODBC Driver for QuickBooks) to the Anonymous web user IUSR_, ASPNET user and INTERACTIVE.
-This allows for creation and update of QODBC trace and message logs and allows access to the DCOM server executables.
-To get access to the security tab (assuming you have an NTFS partition) do the following:
+To get access to the security tab (assuming you have an NTFS partition), do the following: give the read and write rights to the QuickBooks application folder (normally C:\Program Files\QODBC Driver for QuickBooks) to the Anonymous web user IUSR_, ASPNET user, and INTERACTIVE.
+This allows for the creation and update of QODBC trace and message logs and provides access to the DCOM server executables.,

 Select the View tab